Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Acknowledgements

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage ($C^2QA$) under contract number DESC0012704.
-Yufei Ding was supported by NSF 2048144.
-We would like to thank the PNNL operated IBM-Q Hub supported by DOE Office of Science, Advanced Scientific Computing Research program.
+Yufei Ding was supported by NSF 2048144 and would like to acknowledge the support from the Robert N. Noyce Trust.
+We would like to thank the PNNL operated IBM-Q Hub.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.